compiler-explorer/infra/docs/adding_rust_crates.md

 1. Run `bin/ce_install add-crate mycratename versionnumber`
 2. Run `bin/ce_install generate-rust-props`
    - Copy paste the contents from the generated `props` file to https://github.com/compiler-explorer/compiler-explorer/blob/main/etc/config/rust.amazon.properties
+3. Send in the PR's for Infra and the main compiler-explorer repo
-3. Wait for the crates to build at night
+4. Wait for the crates to build at night
-4. Etc.
+5. Push to live

 ## Testing a crate build